Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware

-These limitations directly highlight several exciting avenues for future research.
+Taken together, these limitations highlight several concrete avenues for future research.
 A primary direction is the development of quantum algorithms for causal discovery, which would aim to learn the causal graph itself from quantum observational and interventional data, thereby removing our framework's main prerequisite.
 Another critical research path is the design of noise-robust causal inference circuits.
 This could involve co-designing algorithms with specific hardware properties in mind or integrating quantum error mitigation and correction techniques to improve the fidelity of results on current and future NISQ processors.
-Progress in these areas will be crucial for moving quantum causal inference from a proof-of-principle, as demonstrated here, to a powerful tool for scientific discovery in complex systems.
+Progress in these areas will be crucial for moving quantum causal inference from a small-scale experimental validation, as demonstrated here, to a powerful tool for scientific discovery in complex systems.